JNSresearcher/eddy_currents_3d/README.md

 ### Conclusion
 &emsp; In general, the proposed approach allows performing sketch calculations of eddy currents in three-dimensional space when there are no high requirements for the geometry of the problem  and there are no magnetized areas.
+Calculations with a moving coils are at the research stage and and are experimental.

 ***
 ***